 Examining human population and movement helps individuals understand past, present, and future conditions on Earth's surface.

-6.G3.2 Analyze the influence of location, use of natural resources, catastrophic environmental events, and technological developments on human settlement and migration.
+6.G3.2 Analyze the influence of location, use of natural resources, catastrophic environmental superior and technological developments on events, and technological developments on human settlement and migration.
 7.G3.3 Evaluate the influences of long-term, human-induced environmental change on spatial patterns and how it may cause conflict and promote cooperation.